-- 36. Please tell us about your organization's review of certain events. - For serious noncompliance: Indicate the number of cases in the most recent complete year (the period from January 1 through December 31) of noncompliance that were determined by your organization to be serious, such as under federal regulations, other laws or regulations, or institutional policy.
-For independent IRBs/ECs, this is the number of determinations of serious noncompliance made by your IRB(s)/EC(s). - If the noncompliance is determined to be serious and continuing, include it in this count in addition to the count for noncompliance determined to be continuing. - For continuing noncompliance: Indicate the number of cases in the most recent complete year (the period from January 1 through December 31) of noncompliance that were determined by your organization to be continuing, such as under US federal regulations, other laws or regulations, or institutional policy.
-For independent IRBs/ECs, this is the number of determinations of continuing noncompliance made by your IRB(s)/EC(s). - If the noncompliance is determined to be serious and continuing, include it in this count in addition to the count for noncompliance determined to be serious. - For unanticipated problems: Indicate the number of determinations in the most recent complete year (the period from January 1 through December 31) made by your organization that an event constituted an unanticipated problem, such as under US federal regulations, other laws or regulations, or institutional policy.
+36. Please tell us about your organization's review of certain events.
+For serious noncompliance: Indicate the number of cases in the most recent complete year (the period from January 1 through December 31) of noncompliance that were determined by your organization to be serious, such as under federal regulations, other laws or regulations, or institutional policy.
+For independent IRBs/ECs, this is the number of determinations of serious noncompliance made by your IRB(s)/EC(s).
+If the noncompliance is determined to be serious and continuing, include it in this count in addition to the count for noncompliance determined to be continuing.
+For continuing noncompliance: Indicate the number of cases in the most recent complete year (the period from January 1 through December 31) of noncompliance that were determined by your organization to be continuing, such as under US federal regulations, other laws or regulations, or institutional policy.
+For independent IRBs/ECs, this is the number of determinations of continuing noncompliance that were determined by your organization.
+For continuing, include it in this count in addition to the count for noncompliance made by your ISB(s)/EC(s).
+If the noncompliance is determined to be serious and continuing, include it in this count in addition to the count for noncompliance made by your ISB(s)/EC(s).
+If the noncompliance determined to be serious and continuing, include it in this count in addition to the count for noncompliance determined to be serious.
+For unanticipated problems: Indicate the number of determinations in the most recent complete year (the period from January 1 through December 31) made by your organization that an event constituted an unanticipated problem, such as under US federal regulations, or institutional policy.
 For independent IRBs/ECs, this is the number of determinations of unanticipated problems made by your IRB(s)/EC(s).